 By: Amy de Ruijter

-Personalisation is no longer reserved for commercial parties like Spotify and Netflix.
-For the last few years public services have hopped on this trend, but the BBC is now taking the lead by creating a central open-source recommendation and data control service called My PDS.
+This time on Librecast: the BBC is taking control over its data to reclaim sovereignty.
+For the last few years public services have hopped on the trend to outsource personalisation services to commerical parties, but the BBC is now taking the lead by creating a central open-source recommendation and data control service called My PDS.
 BBC’s Hannes Ricklefs and Ian Forrester talk us through the history and future of the project.

 It’s the weekend, you go online, read the latest newspaper article recommended just for you, while the newest song of one of your favourite artists is playing in the background.
 Thinking of how to spend your evening, you check which new movies might be interesting to watch.
 This might feel like a moment just for yourself, but is actually created by huge amounts of data that a few services have collected about you – and people like you, according to the algorithms.
 BBC Research & Development thinks we can do better: it has been exploring a new data plan that puts the data of the digital services you use in one central place, called My PDS (personal data storage).
 From there it recommends content from these services in a user-central manner.